Florence is in the heart of Tuscany, a region of beautiful landscapes, mountains and rugged coastlines of Italy.

 Florance was declared a World Heritage Site by UNESCO in 1982, and it has been described by Forbes as “one of the most beautiful cities in the world”.

-For gay rights in Italy, please see our Essential Guide to Gay Rome page.
+For gay rights in Italy, please see our Gay Rome City Guide page.

 Many gay Italians are happy to be entirely open about their sexuality.
 Signs of affection are common between both gay and heterosexual men when they greet each other.
 Be considerate and don’t touch below the waistline in public, as this is deemed inappropriate.